 For ground composed mainly of sand-based soils with good drainage, a standard base construction involving a layer of 50mm sharp sand is suitable.
 As a general guideline, this typically requires approximately 80kg of sharp sand per square meter.
 However, if the soil consists of clay and has restricted drainage, an additional stone layer subbase is necessary.
 This subbase should consist of a standard type 1 stone with a depth ranging from 50mm to 100mm.

-With the sharp sand now laid, the surface needs to be compacted to create a stable base for the lawn.
-An electric compaction plate will do the job perfectly.
-If any creases are present, however, a straight piece of timber is the only tool you should need to level the surface.
+Once the layer of sharp sand is laid, the surface needs to be compacted to establish a stable base for the artificial lawn.
+An electric compaction plate is an ideal tool for this task.
+In case any creases are present, a straight piece of timber can be used to level the surface effectively.

 5. Consider Adding a Geotextile Layer (Optional):